310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 When the Priest was still nothing but a loyal subject to God, God made his hometown prosper as a reward for his loyalty.

-Due to that, and perhaps in contribution to being so near to the mainland, as well — Hoshijima received its first and last prosperity.
+Due to that, and perhaps in contribution to being so near to Okinawa’s main island, as well — Hoshijima received its first and last prosperity.

 Those buildings across the island that became nothing but ruins — They were built during that time.